crischarles/TheCodeBook-stage1/README.md

-# Deciphering the text of the first stage of the book -The Code Book- using frequency analysis, Pt-Br version
+# Deciphering the text of the first stage of the book -The Code Book- using frequency analysis with SHELL (Single Substitution Monoalphabetic Cipher)

 ## Context